Early acquisition due to hardship

 Or

 - You’re not eligible for hardship, and so the decision of the acquiring authority is confirmed.
-The acquiring authority does not need to acquire your land early.
+The acquiring authority does not need to acquire your property early.
 The decision of the reviewer is final.

-- any special value of the land
+- any special value of the property

 - any loss attributable to severance or disturbance